YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRFORKF
 ------------------------

-GTMSECSHRFORKF, GTMSECSHR server unable to fork off a child process
+GTMSECSHRFORKF, gtmsecshr server unable to fork off a child process

 Run Time Error: This indicates that a GTMSECSHR was unsuccessful in starting because it was unable to create an independent process to run as a daemon.